filips123/PWAsForFirefox/docs/docs/resources/web-app-properties.md

 ## Start URL

 A URL that is opened when the web app is launched.
+If not specified, the default start URL is used.

 ## Icon URL

 A URL of the icon that is used as an application icon.
+If not specified, the default icons are used.

 ## Protocol Handlers

 Determine which supported protocol handlers are enabled for that web app.

+By default, all protocol handlers specified in the web app manifest are disabled.
+Some websites also dynamically register protocol handlers; those are enabled automatically if you accept the Firefox prompt.

+## Auto Launch Settings

+### Launch this web app on matching website

+If enabled, all URLs that match the scopes of your web app will be automatically launched as a web app.
+Specific URLs can also be excluded from being automatically launched inside web apps with [the exclusion regex option](../user-guide/extension.md#automatic-launching-exclusion) in the main extension settings.

+This option is only available when [automatic web app launching](../user-guide/extension.md#enable-automatic-web-app-launching) is enabled in the main extension settings.

+### Launch this web app on system login

+If enabled, the web app will be automatically launched when you log into the system.

+This option is not available on macOS, as launching on login can easily be enabled directly from the macOS UI instead.

+### Launch this web app on browser launch

+If enabled, the web app will be automatically launched when you launch your main browser (the browser where the extension is installed).